Fuel Line Replacement - '75-'79 Fuel Injected Bus

 aftermarket ones are ill-fitting

-ones that have a solid band of metal next to the hose (M-B).
-They're a
+the ones that have a solid band of metal next to the hose (M-B).

-dollar each but worth it.
-Try a M-B dealer or Euro auto repair shop.
+They're a dollar each but worth it.
+Try a M-B dealer or Euro auto

 - Drain tank.

-the time.
-Why flow old crap into your new lines/filter?
+now is the time.
+Why flow old crap into your new

 - Remove & replace lines in engine compartment.